cybera/GithubIntroduction/README.md

 This feature keeps track of the previous versions of your work, and can revert your project back to previous versions when something went wrong.
 To better understand this idea, let's take a look at the following **working tree** visualization.

-As shown in this visualization, each node in the working tree is a version, which is essentially a snapshot of all files when the node is created.
+As shown here, each node in the working tree is a version, which is essentially a snapshot of all files when the node is created.
 In the git terminology, we call those nodes "**commits**" and the action of creating those nodes as "**commit changes**".
 Note the English word "commit" can be both a verb and a noun here.

 ![Image of Git working tree](https://github.com/cybera/GithubIntroduction/blob/jerric/resources/Git.png)

-Let's see how it actually works in the following experiment.
+Let's see how it actually works in the following experiment in my terminal.

 ### Init Git, Add and Commit changes
-First, we create a repo(sitory) and initializing Git in it.
+First, we create a directory and initialize Git in it.
 The ```git init``` command tells git to treat your current directory as a git repo(sitory).
 Git will create a hidden folder called ".git" in the current directory.
 Note this is an one-time-only command: once a git repo is established, you don't need to re-init it every time you commit changes.

 ```
 $ mkdir git-intro
 $ cd git-intro
 $ git init . # use . to identify the current directory as a git repo
+Initialized empty Git repository in /Users/jerric/workspace/workshop/git-intro/.git/
+$ ls -a
+.	..	.git
 ```

 Then let's create a few dummy files to play our experiment on.